Direct Action Day: Background

 In 1946, the Indian independence movement against the British Raj had reached a pivotal stage.
-British Prime Minister Clement Attlee sent a three-member Cabinet Mission to India aimed at discussing and finalizing plans for the transfer of power from the British Raj to the Indian leadership.
+British Prime Minister Clement Attlee sent a three-member Cabinet Mission to India aimed at discussing and finalising plans for the transfer of power from the British Raj to the Indian leadership.
 After holding talks with the representatives of the Indian National Congress and the All India Muslim League—the two largest political parties in the Constituent Assembly of India—on 16 May 1946, the Mission proposed a plan of composition of the new Dominion of India and its government.

 The Muslim League demand for 'autonomous and sovereign' states in the northwest and the east was accommodated by creating a new tier of 'groups of provinces' between the provincial layer and the central government.
 The central government was expected to handle the subjects of defence, external affairs and communications.
 All other powers would be relegated to the 'groups'.

-Muhammad Ali Jinnah, the one time Congressman and now the leader of the Muslim League, had accepted the Cabinet Mission Plan of 16 June, as had the central presidium of the Congress.
+Muhammad Ali Jinnah, the one-time Congressman and now the leader of the Muslim League, had accepted the Cabinet Mission Plan of 16 June, as had the central presidium of the Congress.
 On 10 July, however, Jawaharlal Nehru, the Congress President, held a press conference in Bombay declaring that although the Congress had agreed to participate in the Constituent Assembly, it reserved the right to modify the Cabinet Mission Plan as it saw fit.
 Fearing Hindu domination in the central government, the Muslim League politicians pressed Jinnah to revert to "his earlier unbending stance".
 Jinnah rejected the British Cabinet Mission plan for transfer of power to an interim government which would combine both the Muslim League and the Indian National Congress, and decided to boycott the Constituent Assembly.
 In July 1946, Jinnah held a press conference at his home in Bombay.
-He proclaimed that the Muslim league was "preparing to launch a struggle" and that they "have chalked out a plan".
+He proclaimed that the Muslim League was "preparing to launch a struggle" and that they "have chalked out a plan".
 He said that if the Muslims were not granted a separate Pakistan then they would launch "direct action".
 When asked to be specific, Jinnah retorted: "Go to the Congress and ask them their plans.
 When they take you into their confidence I will take you into mine.
 Why do you expect me alone to sit with folded hands?
 I also am going to make trouble."

 The next day, Jinnah announced 16 August 1946 would be "Direct Action Day" and warned Congress, "We do not want war.
 If you want war we accept your offer unhesitatingly.
 We will either have a divided India or a destroyed India."
+The Muslim League had thus said “goodbye to Constitutional methods” and was ready to “create trouble”.